Net Zero

 Our enhanced Decarbonisation Roadmap now incorporates Lumen EMEA into our Science-Based Targets.
 We partnered with Carbon Trust to define a clear path to our 2045 Net Zero ambition and identified six strategic decarbonisation levers, which are initiatives to cut emissions across our operations and value chain.
 We also completed a high-level financial analysis to understand the cost-effectiveness of these levers and guide the prioritisation of resources.

 Following the GHG Protocol best practices and Colt Group’s rebaseline policy, we performed a comprehensive exercise to accurately account for our expanded operational footprint due to the acquisition of Lumen EMEA.
-In 2025, we have engaged with the SBTi to communicate the increase in our emissions following the acquisition and to ensure that our SBTs hereafter will be reflective of our current operation and structural changes.
+In 2025, we engaged with the SBTi to communicate the increase in our emissions following the acquisition and to ensure that our SBTs are reflective of our current operation and structural changes.

 47%